Prehistoric Period in India, Paleolithic, Mesolithic, Neolithic Age

 • Attirampakkam, Tamil Nadu

-Middle Paleolithic Age in India
+Middle Palaeolithic Age in India

+This age witnessed a variety of tools made on flakes by specialised techniques, therefore referred to as the flake tool industry.
 Middle Palaeolithic culture in India is called Nevasian (similar to Mousterian), as flake tools were found at Pravara, Nevasa.

 • Didwana and Budha Pushkar in Rajasthan